patmaddox/renoise-tools/com.patmaddox.TurnItDown.xrnx/README.md

 You can think of this as a tool to create "sample headroom" as opposed to the "track headroom" configuration setting.
 The sample's volume is attenuated before hitting any instrument fx.

+In the sample editor, the sample is automatically attenuated only when the disk browser is open (so you can duplicate samples without changing their volume).

+When rendering to a sample, it should not adjust the new sample's volume at all.

 ## Known bugs

 * Doesn't attentuate samples When "create multi sampled instruments is enabled" and you drag multiple samples to the sample list